walles/numbervaders/README.md

 * Add (more) addition medals
 * Add (more) subtraction medals
 * Add (more) division medals
-* Make the actual medal images look nicer; the silver one is OK, the others not so much
 * In `LaunchClearedActivity`, ensure the fanfare plays when the dialog pops up
 * Make Spotless (in `app/build.gradle`) apply license headers